There’s nothing quite like a good old-fashioned Sunday roast and St Mary’s Inn has one of the best Sunday lunches to offer its diners.

 While this fancy feast had us all stuffed, we were there to try a bit of everything and so ordered some desserts.

 Dark, sticky and treacley, my sticky toffee pudding was the perfect combination of sweetness and stodge.
 It’s the best I’ve had in a long time.
-H meanwhile ordered the cheese selection and was helped along again by little C, who had finished his ice cream in no time and was eyeing up the crackers on his daddy’s plate.
+H meanwhile ordered the cheese selection.
+He was helped along by little C, who had finished his ice cream and was eyeing up the crackers on daddy’s plate.

-One thing’s for sure, with a trip to St Mary’s Inn, you’ll be guaranteed to be full once you leave and if you’re anything like little C, you’ll fall sleep in the car on the way back home too!
+One thing’s for sure, with a trip to St Mary’s Inn, you’ll be guaranteed to be full once you leave.
+If you’re anything like little C, you’ll fall sleep in the car on the way back home too!

 Ten out of 10 for food, service and ambient surroundings.
 It was definitely one of the best Sunday lunches we’ve had in a long time.
 We will be back and next time, we’ll tie it together with a visit to Whitehouse Farm too.